 The Fund will not invest, in the aggregate, more than 10% of its net assets in securities for which market quotations are not readily available, securities which are restricted for public sale, repurchase agreements maturing or terminable in more than seven days, and all other illiquid securities.
-Securities freely saleable among qualified institutional investors pursuant to Rule 144A under the Securities Act of 1933, as amended (the "1933 Act"), and as adopted by the Securities and Exchange Commission (the "SEC"), may be treated as liquid if they satisfy liquidity standards established by the Fund's Board of Directors (the "Board" or the "Directors").
+Securities freely saleable among qualified institutional investors pursuant to Rule 144A under the 1933 Act, and as adopted by the Securities and Exchange Commission (the "SEC"), may be treated as liquid if they satisfy liquidity standards established by the Fund's Board of Directors (the "Board" or the "Directors").
 The continued liquidity of such securities is not as well assured as that of publicly traded securities, and accordingly, the Fund's Board will monitor their liquidity.